MarioGraceZ22/Yoshi-Bot/README.md

 **!e621** - It returns an image (rating based on channel) from e621 based on tags (separated by a comma and a space) given.
 (Ex. !e621 anthro, canine)

 **!avie** - Returns the avatar image of the specified user.
 If no user is specified, it returns the avatar of the author.

+**!pick** - Will randomly pick from the number of options given by the user, separated by commas and spaces.
+(Ex. !pick option1, option2, option3).